ctsmit/SNESHub/README.md

 ### To edit or delete a game:

 - Click on either "Edit Item?" or "Delete" at the bottom of the game show page.
+# Motivation

+I am enrolled in a software engineering bootcamp (15wks).
+This was our second project assignment on week 10.
+We were tasked with creating a store front with various functionalities.

 # Installation